 Sandy's surprised.
 The judge says she used to play chess with Sam Westing.
 In their last game, she thought she'd won... until she realized he gave up his queen on purpose, and tricked her.

 At twelve, she went to boarding school, and Sam Westing paid for her whole education.
 She thinks she owes Westing, and she'll never be able to pay him back.

-Theo, upset, is waiting for the elevator, and when it comes, a series of rockets and explosions shoot out.
-Then it goes back up to the third floor, where another explosion happens, because the bomber miscalculated.
+Theo, upset, is waiting for the elevator.
+But when it comes, a series of rockets and explosions shoot out.
+Then it goes back up to the third floor, where another explosion occurs... because the bomber miscalculated.